 In my previous post for falafel, I used a small pot for deep frying.
 However, this time I utilized my electric wok (affiliate link) that’s been hiding in my pantry closet for forever.
 The wide pan allowed me to cook more than one at a time, without the rice paper egg rolls touching each other.
 (VERY IMPORTANT TO NOT LET THEM TOUCH!)
 I found I was able to cook at least three at time this way.

 These gluten free rice paper egg rolls shine as part of a Lunar New Year meal.
 Most people know it as Chinese New Year, but people in many Asian countries celebrate this holiday.
-Serve these egg rolls with the aforementioned Hook Line and Savor Citrus Ginger Salmon and this egg drop soup recipe from She Wears Many Hats.
+Serve these egg rolls with egg drop soup recipe from She Wears Many Hats.
 Traditionally, Asian people consume egg rolls (or spring rolls) and fish for the Lunar New year, as they are seen as a sign of luck.

 Not a fan of fish?
 These crunchy appetizers would be great with my Korean Bi Bim Bap as well!
 Looking for more recipes with an Asian flair?
 Make onigiri, which is similar to sushi, but so much easier.
 Speaking of sushi, your kids will love my candy sushi!
-Enjoy these and 30 more Lunar New Year Gluten Free Asian Recipes from some of my trusted friends!
+Enjoy these and 30 more Lunar New Year Gluten Free Asian Recipes.

 - 8 oz ground chicken